-Wildcat Creek has great trail with lots of spots to enter the creek to cool down on hotter days.
-There were lots of kids entering the creek at different points and it wasn't hard to find our own special spots for our quiet picnic.
+Wildcat Creek has a great trail with lots of spots to enter the creek to cool down on hotter days.
+There were lots of kids entering the creek at different points and it wasn’t hard to find our own special spots for our quiet picnic.
 Tilden Park is always a special place to visit that makes us feel transported to another world, and this creek felt especially rustic.

-Getting here: This creek runs from Lake Anza through Berkeley's Tilden Park.
+Getting here: This creek runs from Lake Anza through Berkeley’s Tilden Park.
 You can enter the Wildcat Trail from just over the short bridge at Lake Anza (go left) and you can hike along the creek for miles.
 You can also enter a shorter loop of Wildcat Creek near the Little Farm and Jewel Lake.
-See the map for details.

 Must-have items for creek-stompers